- To explore line and mark-making to draw water

 When the water looks complete, ask the children what might live in the sea/river/water?
 Pupils’ suggestions of creatures/plants/shells etc can now be drawn in the blank spaces (these could be drawn on separate pieces of paper and added at a later session if you’re short of time).

-You can adapt this activity by requesting that children change places and pick up where one of their peers left off, similar to musical chairs.
+You can adapt this activity by, like musical chairs, requesting that children change places and pick up where one of their peers left off.

-Pupils needing extra support: encourage to use a range of materials and draw using big, wider arm movements.
+Pupils needing extra support: may need to be encouraged to use a range of materials and draw using big, wider arm movements.

 Ask the children to wash their hands and put the materials away safely.